JPedroPy/Data_Analysis_Wine_Quality/ReadMe.md

 - **Free Sulfur Dioxide**: Between 20 and 64

 The critical parameter is the density, because it has the shortest range of values (0.989 to 0.992).
 So, it needs to have the best precision possible to get the range.
-Thus, producing wines with this parameters above, you probably get a good wine to enjoy.
+Thus, producing wines with this parameters above, you probably get a good wine to enjoy 🍷.